kavezo/ZipZap/README.md

 - add support for finding other users, following and using supports
 - move server to the cloud
 - hack app to call the server's address rather than having to rely on mitmproxy

-### Structure of this package
-As you can tell from the instructions, server.py is the main event handler.
-It intercepts requests from the app thanks to mitmproxy, and decides what to do.

-Most resources are going to be retrieved from an archive.
-For now that's en.rika.ren, but I don't know anything about rika.ren other than that it stores assets, and I might switch to my own archive later if we want to have custom assets (like if we want to bring JP events in).

-The exception is website assets (html, js, css, and the like).
-These are stored locally because they're small in size, not likely to change, storing them speeds up loading, and we might want to edit them later to support new features like setting a bunch of awaken mats at once, or SE.
-These are stored in the assets folder.

-User data right now is stored locally as well, in the data/user directory.
-You can actually modify the files in here to change which megucas or memes or items you have.
-Just be careful or the app will error if you messed up on a line or something.

-All the support for different API endpoints is stored in the api directory; each endpoint has its own file.
-They all take a request from the app, and generate the response.
-They edit the user data files directly, and also access the general data files in the data directory that store things like a list of all the megucas in the game.

-The page endpoint handles all of the info that the app needs to display different views, like the "Magical Girls" screen or the different shops.
-None of the other endpoints are called until you actually try to change the user's game data.

 ----
 If you have suggestions or want to help, please contact me at